-Cost of revenue includes the manufacturing cost of radar sensors, which primarily consists of components cost, assembly costs and personnel-related costs directly associated with our customer support organization and an allocated portion of facility, IT costs and depreciation.
-We expect cost of revenue to increase in absolute dollars in future periods to the extent revenue increases, however, we expect the cost per unit to decrease as we shift from prototype full radar system sales to mass production chipsets sales, which are generally associated with higher gross margin.
-The fixed cost components (most notably labor cost) will also drive margin improvement upon revenue increase due to leveraging economy of scale.
-Cost of revenue for 2021 was approximately \$1.4 million, resulting in a gross profit of approximately \$0.8 million.
-Cost of revenue for 2020 was approximately \$0.3 million, resulting in a loss of \$8,000.
+Cost of revenue includes the manufacturing cost of radar sensors and chipsets, which primarily consists of components cost, assembly costs and personnel-related costs directly associated with our customer support personnel and an allocated portion of facility, IT costs and depreciation.
+We expect cost of revenue to increase in absolute dollars in future periods as we increase our revenue, however, we expect the cost per unit to decrease over time as we shift from the manufacturing of prototype full radar system to production of chipsets sales in response to orders for commercial quantities.
+The fixed cost components (most notably labor cost) will also drive margin improvement upon revenue increase due to leveraging economy of scale notwithstanding increased labor costs.
+Cost of revenue for 2022 was approximately \$1.3 million, resulting in a gross profit of approximately \$2.2 million.
+Cost of revenue for 2021 was approximately \$1.4 million, resulting in a gross profit of \$0.8 million.
+Cost of revenue for 2020 was approximately \$0.3 million, resulting in a negative gross profit of \$8,000.
 Improvement in gross profit was attributed mainly to revenue increase and product mix that included more higher margin sales.